 Gender, Boundary Policing, and the “Gamer” Identity

-Jeopardy! champion and cultural critic Arthur Chu describes GamerGate as follows:
+Jeopardy! champion-turned-cultural-critic Arthur Chu describes GamerGate as follows:

 Who are GamerGate?
 It’s one part entitled white guys claiming ownership over a subculture they feel is being invaded by outsiders.
 It’s one part entitled people who aren’t white guys who have, for one reason or another, made peace with being part of a white-guy-dominated culture and now enthusiastically join in trashing people who try to change it, for various complicated reasons. […] And it’s of course one part brazen opportunists with no prior interest in gaming seizing a chance to draw clicks while striking a blow against the left in the culture wars.